-- Impressions - Goal and Cap: The Cap Impressions field caps the number of impressions an order will receive.
+Impressions - Goal and Cap: The Cap Impressions field caps the number of impressions an order will receive.
 For example, if you have an order sold for 100,000 impressions, this field will automatically end the order after it receives 100,000 impressions.
 For optimal results, we recommend you cushion caps by margin of roughly 10%.
 It's important to note that a cap of greater than 1000 impressions increases accuracy and reduces the likelihood of exceeding the cap.
 The Goal Impressions field allows you to identify a target of Impressions you would like this Order to receive.
 Setting a Goal will not ever stop the Order from inserting into a podcast/episode but can be used for tracking success of an Order in the future.

-- Pacing: By default, Megaphone paces an order to deliver as quickly as possible within an order's flight dates.
-Enterprise customers on IABv2 have the two options for pacing (either Accelerated or Balanced) and can learn more info here.
+Pacing: By default, Megaphone paces an order to deliver as quickly as possible within an order's flight dates.
+Enterprise customers on IABv2 have the three options for pacing (Accelerated, Even or Predictive) and can learn more info here.

-- Tracking URL: Optional field to setup additional third-party tracking of the campaign (must already be established with the outside organization, such as Podtrac, DCM, etc.).
+Tracking URL: Optional field to setup additional third-party tracking of the campaign (must already be established with the outside organization, such as Podtrac, DCM, etc.).
 Can add up to five tracking pixels per order.
 See more information here.

 3) Mark and/or Upload Advertisements